Project Experience Proposal

 Meet Caleb, who wants his honors project experience in autonomous vehicles to benefit all drivers, whether they're in Houghton or his Hawaiian hometown.

 Chart your own path.
 Write your own story.
 Share it.
 Build your legacy.

-Your honors project is your time to bring all of the pieces together, document your thought process, and tell your story.
-You'll develop a project plan, set goals, work towards your goals, and report out on the project in the end.
+Your project experience is your time to bring all of the pieces together, document your thought process, and tell your story.
+You'll develop an experience plan, set goals, work towards your goals, and report out at the end.

 - Work on a Summer Undergraduate Research Fellowship and present your findings at our Undergraduate Research Symposium (URIP)

 - Build a greenhouse at a school to connect kids with where their food comes from, and tell your story in a blog